-Cloud-based licensing works a bit differently than licenses used in an on-premise installation.
+Cloud-based licensing works a bit differently than licenses used in an on-premises installation.
 This topic describes how to manage cloud-based licenses for test and production environments in an optimized way, when running Episerver websites in the cloud.

 Episerver licenses are available from the Episerver license portal.
 As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on number of running instances.